akiraNuma/llm_hub/README.md

 # LlmHub

-This is a Ruby interface for multiple LLM providers, such as OpenAI and Anthropic.
+This is a Ruby interface for multiple LLM providers, such as OpenAI, Anthropic, and DeepSeek.

 It provides easy access to Completion and Embedding functionalities.